AdobeDocs/commerce-operations.en/help/configuration/multi-sites/ms-apache.md

 - You use one virtual host per website; the virtual host configuration file is `/etc/httpd/httpd.conf`

     Different versions of Apache on different operating systems set up virtual hosts differently.
-Consult the [Apache documentation](https://httpd.apache.org/docs/2.4/vhosts) or a network administrator if you're not sure how to set up a virtual host.
+Consult the [Apache documentation](https://httpd.apache.org/docs/2.4/vhosts) or a network administrator if you are not sure how to set up a virtual host.

 - The Commerce software is installed in `/var/www/html/magento2`
 - You have two websites other than the default: